 Jordan Barel began his career as a short filmmaker before creating his own entertainment company, Loaded Barrel Studios, publishing graphic novels.
 His work has won numerous international awards, including the Independent Publishing Book Awards (2012, 2013), The LA Book festival, the Geekie Awards ®, and many others.
 His studio currently tours around the country and sells their graphic novels in several languages around the world.
 The company was founded as a way to translate comics to films, leading Jordan to option his books and screenplays with producers such as David Uslan, Brendan Deneen, Jeffrey Erb, and Aaron Berger.
 He’s developed at studios such as Chatrone, Unique Features, and Leomark Studios in the independent film space.
 Currently, several of his books are optioned to film companies.
 Previously Jordan was an Entertainment Attorney who has worked in Business Affairs for New Line Cinema, Generate, Alloy, and AMC.
 He switched from legal to creative and served as the Television Coordinator for Verve Talent & Literary Agency working with all of the company’s TV writers on their pitches and presentations for staffing season.
 Currently, Jordan works in development for Producer/Actor Paul Scheer and Abominable Pictures in their comedy and TV department.
 Full Bio »

-In this Stage 32 Next Level Webinar, Jordan Barel (Development, for Producer/Actor Paul Scheer and Abominable Pictures) will teach how to bring your supporting characters to life.
+In this Stage 32 Next Level Webinar, Jordan Barel, who's worked in producing and development for over 15 years will teach how to bring your supporting characters to life.
 You will learn how to create characters that are integral to the main plot and the shape of your screenplay.
 He will walk you through using your support characters to subtly deliver key exposition and give insight into your protagonist.

 In addition, Jordan will show you how to use your subplots to strengthen your second act and keep the action moving along.
 You'll break down various film genres to show how each utilizes supporting characters and subplots so you can apply it to your projects.

-You will walk away with the tools necessary to deliver a fully developed script!
+You will walk away with the tools necessary to deliver a fully developed script that says "professional" and not "hobbyist"!

 Your Hero’s Journey